Harper's magazine, 1850/New York Public Library

 Picture this: It’s May 1st in New York City.
-Ready or not, at the crack of dawn, the insanity begins: “A whole drove of Gothamites struggling amid pots and pans and pictures and rolls of carpet" are about to hit the streets (reports the New York Times).
+At the crack of dawn, the insanity begins: “A whole drove of Gothamites struggling amid pots and pans and pictures and rolls of carpet" are about to hit the streets according to the New York Times.
 As the day unfolds, every single renter in New York who's not renewing his or her lease is making the move to another apartment or house.
 This one day of the year was moving day for thousands of New York City residents in the 18th and 19th century, and by the beginning of the 20th century, about a million locals were switching abodes in just 24 hours.
-(Talk about chaos.)
+Talk about chaos.

 Some say the British custom of celebrating the spring holiday of May Day led to the practice of signing leases on May 1 in New York.
 But, according to Aleksandr Gelfand, who curated an exhibit about a decade ago on the subject of Moving Day, the first of May was chosen because that was when the Dutch embarked on their original journey to the island of Manhattan.
 Gelfand says that each May Day anniversary of the original journey, “the Dutch would repeat the journey by leaving their houses and seeking a new shelter.”

 However it may have gotten its start, it's clear from a letter written by a Manhattan resident in the mid-1700s that Moving Day had been around for a while even then.
 He wrote to relatives asking forgiveness for not having written sooner—he had been busy moving from Broadway to Horse and Cart Street (wherever that may have been).
 “All the houses here are hired according to an old custom from the 1st of May,” he wrote.
 He calls it an “old custom” in the mid 1700s, which makes it seem reasonable to assume that it would have been around since the century before.

 Eyewitness accounts of the chaos